beegee-tokyo/WisBlock-API-V2/README.md

 #endif
 #endif

-/** Include the WisBlock-API */
+/** Include the WisBlock-API-V2 */
-#include <WisBlock-API.h> // Click to install library: http://librarymanager/All#WisBlock-API
+#include <WisBlock-API-V2.h> // Click to install library: http://librarymanager/All#WisBlock-API-V2

 /** Define the version of your SW */
 #define SW_VERSION_1 1 // major version increase on API change / not backwards compatible